 Dr Vassilopoulou is an expert in Plotinus — the topic of Mary Midgley’s thesis — and works, among other things, on feminist pedagogy and the role of myth in philosophical argument.
 Read more…

 Liz works primarily in environmental ethics and feminist philosophy.
 She co-edited Science and the Self Animals, Evolution, and Ethics: Essays in Honour of Mary Midgley.
+She is the project’s PDRA and philosopher in residence at the Midgley Archive.

 Ian James Kidd